syncfusion-content/fileformat-docs/File-Formats/Presentation/Xamarin.md

 {% endtabs %}

-7. Include the below code snippet in the click event of the button in MainXamlPage.xaml.cs, to create an PowerPoint file and save it in a stream.
+7. Include the below code snippet in the click event of the button in MainXamlPage.xaml.cs, to create a PowerPoint file and save it in a stream.

 **Create Presentation instance:**